Tim Sweeney: Founding of Epic Games

-Sweeney attended the University of Maryland starting around 1989, where he studied mechanical engineering, though he was still fascinated by computers.
+Sweeney attended the University of Maryland starting around 1989 where he studied mechanical engineering, though he was still fascinated by computers.
 Around this time, his father, who worked for the Defense Mapping Agency, gave him an IBM Personal Computer/AT.
-Sweeney established a consulting business, Potomac Computer Systems, out of his parents' home to offer help with computers, but it never took off and he shelved the company.
+Sweeney established a consulting business, Potomac Computer Systems, out of his parents' home, but it never took off and he shelved the company.
 Later, Sweeney had the idea of creating games that could be sold, programming them at night or over weekends outside college work.
 This first required him to create a text editor based on the Pascal language to be able to program the game, which led to the idea of making a game out of the text editor itself.
 This became the basis of ZZT.
 He let college friends and those around his neighborhood provide feedback, and was aware it was something he could sell to other computer users.
 To distribute the game, Sweeney looked to the shareware model, and wrote to Scott Miller of Apogee Software, Ltd., a leading shareware producer at the time, for ideas on how to distribute ZZT.
 He revitalized Potomac Computer Systems for selling ZZT, fulfilling mail orders with help of his father.
 ZZT sold well enough, a few copies each day that came to about US$100 per day, that Sweeney decided to make developing games his career.
 Recognizing he needed a better name for a video game company, he renamed Potomac Computer Systems to Epic MegaGames.

 Following ZZT, Sweeney started working on his next title, Jill of the Jungle, but found that he lacked the skills to complete this alone.
 He formed a team of four people to complete the game by mid-1992.
 For continued development, Sweeney sought out a business partner for Epic MegaGames, eventually coming to Mark Rein, who had just been let go from id Software.
 Rein helped with growing and managing the company; due to the company's growth, Sweeney did not end up getting his degree, short by one credit.
-Sweeney would later start work on the Unreal Engine, developed for the 1998 first-person shooter Unreal and licensed by multiple other video games.
+Sweeney would later start work on Unreal Engine, developed for the 1998 first-person shooter game Unreal and licensed by multiple other video games.
 With the success of Unreal, the company relocated to North Carolina in 1999, and changed its name to Epic Games.